EivindArvesen/prm/README.md

 Additionally, if you need the name of the currently active project, this is available via the `$PRM_ACTIVE_PROJECT` environment variable.

+Command line arguments are available in scripts, with `$3` being the first argument after your project name.

 ## Why?
 I found myself missing project management features (like those seen in text editors and IDEs) on the terminal.